rathore99/task-4-30-08-2019/README.md

 It demostrate the use of methods like add(),contains(),getKey() etc to perform relevent operations.

 It uses for each and iterators to traverse data

+Employee: This class is for
+ManageEmployee: This class performs data manipulation operation (insert,delete,update) on employee data
+DashboardEmployee: This class deals with user interaction.. take user input and call the relevant methods of ManageEmployee Class to perform specified operation